Monthon-Paul/Spreadsheet/README.md

 # How the spreadsheet works:
 To add/change the contents of a cell, first, click on "Enter Content" text box and enter what you would like to add.
 Then, you would need to press "enter" or click on the "Enter Content" button to add to the cell.
-You should be able to add any number or text, but formulas should start with a "+" and there are limitations.
+You should be able to add any number or text, but formulas should start with a "=" and have some limitations.
 Formulas should contain at least one of the following: Non-negative numbers, Variables, Parentheses(To group), and the four standard operators.
 For more details on the limits, take a look in the help tab.

 In the file tab, there is "New", "Open", "Save", and "Save As".
 New creates a new spreadsheet, Open opens a existing spreadsheet file, Save saves the the file, and Save As lets you save to a specific location.

 In View: Screenshot and Show.
-Screenshot saves what the spreadsheet looks like, not the contents.
-Show shows/hides elements in the GUI
+Screenshot saves a snap of the spreadsheet as a .PNG file.
+It will save in any User Documents folder.
+Show shows/hides elements in the GUI.

 For more detailed explanations, take a look into the help tab in the spreadsheet.